 The present progressive tense is for anything that is happening right now.
 All of the progressive tenses are easy to spot because their verbs always end with -ing and get a helping verb.
 A helping verb is there so we know who and when the sentence is talking about.
 In the present progressive, the helping verbs are the present tense conjugations of "to be."

 - I am drinking Lapsang Souchong tea.

 - The barking dogs outside are driving me crazy.

 - Mary is playing with her hyperactive dog.

-When we talk about the past, we have to add an "-ed" to regular verbs to make the second form.
-Irregular verbs are tricky and have their own sets of rules.
-Drink, for example, turns to "drank."
-Most of the time, though, "-ed" will do.
+When we talk about the past, we have to add an -ed to regular verbs to make the past tense form.
+Irregular verbs are tricky and have their own sets of rules, but most of the time, you make it past tense by adding -ed.

 - The dogs stopped barking two seconds ago, and I am feeling better.

 - Mary played fetch with her hyperactive dog.

 9. Use Present Perfect for the Unfinished Past